KennyC3200/yr_hacks_2025/README.md

 TODO
 -----
-* Have a file download box for the JSON
 * Have a output for the debug on the website?
     * Add a progress bar?
 * Add AI